richstep/AzureSignUp/README.md

-#Sign Your Organization Up For Microsoft's Cloud
+# Sign-up Your Organization For Microsoft's Cloud Offerings

 1. Navigate to https://signup.microsoft.com.